 Which clear aligners are the least noticeable?

 Every clear aligner company strives to make its products less visible and more discreet, and each one will tell you that their aligners are the best looking.
-Much of this comes down to personal preferences, but our opinion is that Candid makes one of the best-looking aligners out there.
-And they’re not the only company that excels in appearance.
+Much of this comes down to personal preferences, but our opinion is that AlignerCo and NewSmile make pretty discreet aligners.
+However, those two aren’t the only companies that excel in appearance.
 Take a look at our review of the Best Looking Clear Aligners for more details.

 Do clear aligners hurt?